 Once an international student fulfills their purpose for coming to the United States, they need to either change their immigration status or depart the country.

-Non-Immigrant Visas are considered temporary visas with specific end dates depending on the visa type.
-Most non-immigration visas have a maximum allotted timeframe to be in that status.
+Non-Immigrant visas are therefore considered temporary visas.
+Most non-immigration visas also have a maximum allotted timeframe.

 Non-Immigrant Visa Information

 H-1B visas are standard professional work visas.
-This non immigrant classification applies to people who wish to perform services in a specialty occupation, and or services of exceptional merit and ability.
-A minimum of a bachelor’s degree in the related field is required.
-For more information, visit our H-1B Visa page.
+This non-immigrant classification applies to people performing services in a specialty occupation and/or services of exceptional merit and ability.

 The J-1 Exchange Visitor visa category was created for the purpose of cultural and educational exchange.
-This visa category is used for exchange visitors engaged in research and teaching.
-This category is not appropriate for tenure track faculty.
-For more information, visit our J-1 Visa page.
+This visa category is used for exchange visitors engaged in study, research and teaching.
+It is not appropriate for tenure-track faculty.
+For more information, visit our J-1 Visa page as well as USCIS.

 The North American Free Trade Agreement (NAFTA) created special economic and trade relationships for the United States, Canada and Mexico.
-The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the United States to engage in business activities at a professional level.
-For more information, visit our TN-1 Visa page.
+The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the U.S. to engage in business activities at a professional level.
+For more information, visit our TN-1 Visa page or USCIS.